flet-dev/website/docs/tutorials/python-realtime-chat.md

 Please let us know if you would like to contribute to the app/tutorial and share it with other Flet developers.

 ## Summary

-* Installing Flet module
-* Adding page controls and handling events
-* Using built-in PubSub library
-* Building page layout with reusable controls
-* Delivering the app as a Progressive Web App (PWA)

 In this tutorial, you have learnt how to: